"Oh God... what have we done?!" The 11 worst January transfer deals

 Despite finding the net six times in his first 11 Premier League appearances, the Brazilian quickly faded

-Tottenham fans are now aware of the pitfalls associated with signing strikers from the Eredivisie, with Vincent Janssen currently belonging to the much-maligned category that includes Jozy Altidore, Siem de Jong and Mateja Kezman rather than Luis Suarez, Ruud van Nistelrooy and Robin van Persie.
+Tottenham fans are now aware of the pitfalls associated with signing strikers from the Eredivisie, with Vincent Janssen having joined the much-maligned category that includes Jozy Altidore, Siem de Jong and Mateja Kezman rather than Luis Suarez, Ruud van Nistelrooy and Robin van Persie.

 Afonso Alves was another member of the former group: despite finding the net six times in his first 11 Premier League appearances, the Brazilian quickly faded and was sold to Al-Sadd following Boro’s relegation in 2009.

 3. Savio Nsereko (Brescia to West Ham £9m, 2009)